ibrahimcaj/Snakecord/README.md

 - Fork the [GitHub Repository](https://github.com/vanishedvan/Snakecord) inside of Replit. ([Home](https://replit.com/~) -> Plus Button)
 - Open the **Secrets** window on the left.
 - Add the following secrets:
-  - `production.stable` as the key, and your bot's token as the value.
+  - `PRODUCTION_STABLE` as the key, and your bot's token as the value.
-  - `development.beta` as the key, and your bot's token as the value.
+  - `DEVELOPMENT_BETA` as the key, and your bot's token as the value.
 (Only add this secret if you want a separate development bot.)
 - Go to the **Shell**.
 - Run `bash start.sh` to install __Node 15.3.0__ and to start the bot.
 (Run `bash beta.start.sh` if you want to start the beta bot.)